 Colored finishes and finish over products

-- Cabinet-rated paints come too thick and have to be properly thinned to work with a brush or spray unit.
-Clearly visible brush marks everywhere are not the mark of beautiful craftsmanship and is evidence the paint was not properly thinned.
+Cabinet-rated paints come too thick and have to be properly thinned to work with a brush or spray unit.
+Clearly visible brush marks everywhere are not the mark of beautiful craftsmanship and are evidence the paint was not properly thinned.

-- Oak and other common woods will show all the grain patterns right through paint. (see picture # 7) This may be displeasing to perspective home buyers.
+Oak and other common woods will show all the grain patterns right through the paint. (see picture # 7) This may be displeasing to prospective home buyers.
 Remember, it’s impossible to strip all the paint off and return to stained wood, so there’s no going back!

 Many professional painters are not cabinet experts.